puzzle/openshift-workshop/src/04_templates.md

 * Restrict what users can customize
 * Simplify creation of multiple objects at the same time
 * Tightly control and configure objects attributes
+* Allow creation of complex setups using the web console

 ---

 ## When to use templates?

 * Creation of a single service (like a DB)

-* Creation of a whole working application
+* Creation of a whole working application stacks

 * Creation of builds/imagestreams: e.g. https://github.com/tmds/dotnet-mssql-ex/

 ---